riccardobernardi/distributed-sudoku-solver/README.md

 - using pandas
 - precomputing indexes of the boxes
 - cutting out checks inside the recursion, for example there is only one "data.is_solved", this was studied in a way that the tradeoff cost/gain was as maximum as achievable .
+- many other smaller studies was conducted to take out best perfoarmances taking care of spatial, time complexity and related time of execution.
+The proof is here below, reading from the first row in the table until the last you will be able to track many of my experiments.